in a Pecan Shell

 Stemmons, Texas, Chicago was first named in jest after the

 landowner’s hometown.
-The irony was that this Chicago had virtually no population compared
+The irony was that this Chicago had virtually

-the two contenders for county seat were Stemmons and Lamesa.
+was organized, the two contenders for county seat were Stemmons and

-the two post offices to exist until after the 1905 election.
+allowed the two post offices to exist until after the 1905 election.

-days in July of 1905, the community of Chicago / Stemmons became a historic
+days in July of 1905, the community of Chicago / Stemmons became a